6 attractions are in Frontierland.

 1992 is the year Splash Mountain debuted and made a big splash.

-86 feet High and a 45 degree angle decent is what Splash Mountain will give you for a thrill.
+86 feet down at a 45 degree angle decent is what Splash Mountain will give you for a thrill.

-40 MPH is the speed you travel on Splash Mountain, which is faster than Space Mountain.
+40 MPH is the top speed you travel on Splash Mountain, which is faster than Space Mountain.

-9.2 acres were consumed for Splash Mountain at WDW, which is bigger than Disneyland’s 2.03 acres site for their Splash Mountain.
+9.2 acres were consumed for Splash Mountain at WDW, which is approximately 4.5 times bigger than Disneyland’s 2.03 acres site for their Splash Mountain.

-2,600 feet long, or about 1/2 a mile is how long the Splash Mountain concrete flume is.
+2,600 feet long, or about 1/2 a mile, is the length of the Splash Mountain concrete flume.

 36-feet long and 22-feet high is the Showboat in the final scene on Splash Mountain.